LucasHJin/obsidian-notes/6 - Full Notes/AI/RL Basics.md

 - Want to maximize cumulative reward (expected return)
 - **State:** full description of state of the world
 - **Observation:** partial description of the state
+	- Represented by higher order tensors / matrices in Deep RL
+	- I.e. joint angles + velocities of a robot
 - **Discrete space:** finite amount of actions
 - **Continuous space:** infinite amount of actions
+	- *Note* → some algorithms can only be applied to one type of space
 - **Rewards + Discounting** → to reduce reward of future actions because they are less likely to happen (further away)
 	- ![[Pasted image 20250926113739.png]]
 	- discount = 0.95 to 0.99
+	- **Details:**
+		- Depends on current state, previous action and following state
+		- **Finite horizon undiscovered return:** sum of rewards in fixed num of steps
+		- **Infinite horizon undiscovered return:** sum of all rewards obtained by agent ever (but with discount)
 - **Episodic task:** has a start and an end
 	- I.e. a level in a game
 - **Continuing task:** continues forever
 	- Need to learn to choose best actions while simultaneously interacting with environment
 - **Markov Property:** states that only the current state is needed to make decisions (not all past states)
+- **Trajectories:** a sequence of states and actions in the world
+	- Also called episodes or rollouts
+	- State transitions from `t` to `t+1` depend only on action $a_t$

 **Exploration/Exploitation tradeoff:**
 - **Exploration:** exploring environment with random actions to get more info about environment